-Defined as students who are entering college for the first time with a high school diploma or high school equivalence diploma (GED) from a SBESE-Louisiana State Board of Elementary and Secondary Education or out-of-state student equivalent.
+A first-time freshman is defined as a student who is entering college for the first time with a high school diploma or high school equivalence diploma (GED) from a Louisiana SBESE approved (State Board of Elementary and Secondary Education) school or out-of-state equivalent.
+Includes students who enroll in the fall term who attended college for the first time in the prior summer, and students who enroll with advanced college credits earned before graduation from high school.